centreon/centreon-engine/doc/installation/index.rst

 Using packages
 **************

-Centreon provides RPM for its products through Centreon Entreprise Server (CES).
+Centreon provides RPM for its products through Centreon Open Sources version available free of charge on our repository (ex CES).
 Open source products are freely available from our repository.
-These packages are available for CentOS 6 x86_64, which is the sole platform officially supported by Centreon
+These packages are available for CentOS 6 or 7 architeture x86_64, which is the sole platform officially supported by Centreon

 .. _user_installation_packages_prerequisites:

 Prerequisites
 =============

-In order to use RPM from the CES repository, you have to install the appropriate repository.
+In order to use RPM from the COS repository, you have to install the appropriate repository.

 CentOS 6